JonathanILevi/pactxtman/README.md

 I am developing pactxtman because I wished to use it.
 I am already using it now on my computer.
 It should be noted that it is still in development and will have bugs, especially in areas I do not use directly myself.
 The "More Elaborate Example" above is very close to what I am using myself.

 The project source is super small, abiding by the UNIX philosofy (do one thing, and do it well).
-The project is currently only two files, one of which is a library for command line argument parsing.
-As such, the project remains very hackable.
-The small size of the source does not deminish the worth of the project!

-If you want to add a feature, or port it for use with another package manager, have at it!
-And feel free to submit a pull request!
+If you want to add a feature, have at it!
+Feel free to submit a pull request!

 I hope to have an AUR package shortly.